-In our last article we talked about various Exim utilities.
-Most of the utilities are used to inspect the mail queue or individual emails.
-In this article we will look at Exim’s log files and the
+Our last article talked about Exim utilities.
+The utilities we looked at are used to inspect the mail queue or individual emails.
+This article looks at Exim’s log files and the

-exigrep is particularly useful to get information about email deliveries.
+exigrep is mainly used to get information about email deliveries.
 We will therefore also look at various types of errors you might see in the logs.

 There are three Exim log files: